Buse Ünal: Early life

 Buse Ünal was born into a family of athletes in Ankara, Turkey on 29 July 1997.
 Her father was a footballer and her mother a volleyball player, while her younger sister plays also volleyball.
-She completed primary and secondary school in Izmir and continued with her high school education in Ankara.
+She completed primary and secondary school in İzmir and continued with her high school education in Ankara.

 Playing career

 Club

-Ünal started playing volleyball in the youth development team of Arkas Spor in Izmir, where she was a member for seven years during her school years.
+Ünal started playing volleyball in the youth development team of Arkas Spor in İzmir, where she was a member for seven years during her school years.
 When the family resettled in Ankara, she joined the cadet team of Ilbank Ankara, where she played two years long.
 In 2013, her team took home the champion title of the Turkish cadet girls' championship.
 In the 2014–15 season, she was admitted to the senior team of Ilbank Ankara, which played then in the First League.
 After her team's relegation to the Second League, they were promoted to the First League at the end of the 2016–17 season.

 After four seasons, Ünal left Ilbank Ankara, which was about to relegate again losing all of the twelve league matches in the mid of the 2017–18 First league.
 In January 2018, she signed with the successful Second League club Manisa Büyükşehir Belediyesi, which had chances to get promoted to the First League in the upcoming season.

 She participated at the 2014–15 CEV Women's Challenge Cup with her team Ilbank Ankara.